 Megan Wood is the engagement editor at Voice of San Diego, a nonprofit news organization.
 Wood joined inewsource as a photo and video intern in 2015 while completing her bachelor’s degree in journalism at San Diego State University.
 After graduation, she was hired as an investigative reporter and visual journalist.

 Mohamed Al Elew is a data reporter for Reveal from The Center for Investigative Reporting.
 He previously was a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
 Al Elew was a data reporting intern at inewsource in 2018, when he also was editor-in-chief of The Triton, an independent student-run online news site at the University of California San Diego.

 Bella Ross is a web producer and social media specialist at inewsource, where she interned in 2019.
-She also is a contributor to the CalMatters College Journalism Network.
+She is also a freelance reporter and former contributor to the CalMatters College Journalism Network.
 She previously was an intern for The San Diego Union-Tribune and Voice of San Diego.
-Ross earned her bachelor’s degree in journalism at San Diego State University, where she was editor-in-chief of The Daily Aztec.
+Ross earned bachelor’s degrees in journalism and political science at San Diego State University, where she was editor-in-chief of The Daily Aztec.

 Natallie Rocha is a reporter and research specialist at the San Diego Business Journal.
 She interned at inewsource during the 2019 school year, focusing on the Fix This community reporting project about the region’s infrastructure problems.
 Previously, Rocha interned for Fortune Magazine as a Dow Jones News Fund fellow.
 She graduated in 2020 with a bachelor’s degree in journalism from Point Loma Nazarene University.